José Carrasco (footballer, born 1994)

-José Manuel Ruiz Carrasco (born 19 December 1994) is a Spanish footballer who plays for La Roda CF as a central midfielder.
+José Manuel Ruiz Carrasco (born 19 December 1994) is a Spanish footballer who plays for Villarrobledo as a central midfielder.

 Club career

 Born in Caudete, Albacete, Castilla-La Mancha, Carrasco finished his formation with local Albacete Balompié, making his senior debuts with the reserves in the Tercera División.
 On 1 June 2014 he made his first team debut, starting in a 1–1 away draw against Racing de Santander in the Segunda División B play-offs.

 Carrasco also appeared in the second leg seven days later, again as a starter in a 3–2 home win, with his side returning to the Segunda División after a three-year absence.
 On 17 December 2014 he played his first professional match with the first team, starting in a 0–0 away draw against Levante UD in the season's Copa del Rey.